Stagecoach South: Stagecoach in Portsmouth

 In September 2023, Stagecoach won contracts for 5 routes in Portsmouth previously run by First Hampshire & Dorset.
 The company won further bus route contracts from January 2024, namely the D1, D2 and 27; with further enhancements to other bus routes, including the introduction of 24-hour operations on route 23.

 The company also operates the Coastliner 700 service from Portsmouth to Brighton.

 Fleet Buzz

-Fleet Buzz, initially known as Countywide Travel, was formed in 1995 as a bus and coach company, based on vehicles from Marchwood Motorways and a depot was established in Basingstoke.
+Fleet Buzz, initially known as Countywide Travel, was formed in 1995 as a bus and coach company based on vehicles from Marchwood Motorways and an established depot in Basingstoke.
 In 1998 the depot relocated to the site formerly used by Oakley Coaches in Oakley, Hampshire, placing itself at a strategic location on a route the company ran between Basingstoke and Winchester.
-Countywide Travel also parked buses at Hart District Council's Household Waste Recycling Centre near Hartley Wintney, but, due to safety concerns, vacated the latter premises in 2007.
+Countywide Travel also parked buses at Hart District Council's Household Waste Recycling Centre near Hartley Wintney, but, due to safety concerns, vacated the premises in 2007.

 Countywide Travel took over many of the routes from Tillingbourne Bus Company when it ceased trading in 2001.
-On 1 October 2007 the coach business was sold to Weavaway Travel and the bus operation moved to Crondall.
-Around this time, the company was renamed Fleet Buzz as a wordplay for its predominant presence at Fleet, Hampshire.
+On 1 October 2007, the coach business was sold to Weavaway Travel and the bus operation moved to Crondall.
+Around this time, the company was renamed Fleet Buzz for its small black-and-yellow liveried buses being centred around the town of Fleet.